gregogolla/gregogolla.github.io/docs/finances.md

 - `Image` - used to attach image of banking receipt (useful for approval).

 ### Add Contributions
-You can add contributions using the `New Contribution` button on this page.
+If you have deposited your contributions to the bank, You can add your own contributions record using the `New Contribution` button on this page.
 The record will be marked as `Pending` by default until the `Treasurer` edits and approves the record.
 In the `Create Contribution` page, provide the following information: